Galileo88/JNSQ/Optional Mods/ReadMe.txt

 To Install:
-Drop the contents of GameData folder located in JNSQ_FinalFrontier into the GameData folder of your preferred KSP install.
+Drop the contents of GameData folder located in JNSQ_FinalFrontier/GameData into the GameData folder of your preferred KSP install.